natir/blog/content/long-read-misassemblies/index.md

   + map assembly against a near genome, [quast](https://doi.org/10.1093/bioinformatics/btt086)
   + map assembly against the reference genome

-If you use quast to reference genome, you have already a reference genome, so why you want to perform an assembly?
+If you are using quast with a reference genome, you already have, by definition, a reference genome.
+So why perform an assembly?

 The main case where we perform something like that was when we want to evaluate different assembly pipelines on the same read data set.
-To evaluate completely a new assembly pipeline, you have to test a different set of parameters, and evaluate the impact of adding or changing tools in an assembly pipeline.
+To evaluate a new assembly pipeline, you have to test a different set of parameters, and evaluate the impact of adding or changing the tools that are part of it.

-Quast was a very useful tool and now they integrate many other assembly evaluating tools (BUSCO, [GeneMark](http://exon.gatech.edu/GeneMark/), [GlimmerHMM](https://doi.org/10.1093/bioinformatics/bth315), [barnap](https://github.com/tseemann/barrnap))
+Quast is a very useful tool and now they integrate many other assembly evaluating tools (BUSCO, [GeneMark](http://exon.gatech.edu/GeneMark/), [GlimmerHMM](https://doi.org/10.1093/bioinformatics/bth315), [barnap](https://github.com/tseemann/barrnap))

-Recently, with Rayan Chikhi and Jean-Stéphane Varré, we publish a [preprint](https://www.biorxiv.org/content/10.1101/674036v2) about [yacrd](https://github.com/natir/yacrd/) and [fpa](https://github.com/natir/fpa), two standalone tools they can be introduced in assembly pipeline to remove very bad reads region and filter out low-quality overlap.
-We evaluate the effect of these tools on "without correction long-reads assembly pipeline" ([miniasm](https://github.com/lh3/miniasm) and [redbean](https://github.com/ruanjue/wtdbg2)) and compare the assembly quality of different pipeline with quast.
+Recently, with Rayan Chikhi and Jean-Stéphane Varré, we publish a [preprint](https://www.biorxiv.org/content/10.1101/674036v2) about [yacrd](https://github.com/natir/yacrd/) and [fpa](https://github.com/natir/fpa), two new standalone tools.
+These tools can be included in assembly pipelines to remove very bad reads region and filter out low-quality overlaps.
+We evaluated the effect of these tools on "short-reads assembly pipeline" ([miniasm](https://github.com/lh3/miniasm) and [redbean](https://github.com/ruanjue/wtdbg2)).
+Using quast, we compared the results with the assembly quality of different pipelines.

-We send this paper to a journal, and a reviewer says something like "quast isn't a good tool to evaluate high error assembly, the number of misassemblies was probably over evaluate."
+We send this paper to a journal, and one of the reviewers said:
+"quast isn't a good tool to evaluate high error assembly, the number of misassemblies was probably over evaluate."
 And it's probably true.

-Miniasm and redbean perform an assembly without reads correction step (and without consensus step for miniasm).
-The low quality of the contigs sequence is a real problem: quast could confuse a low-quality region misaligned with misassemblies.
+Miniasm and redbean perform assemblies without read correction steps (and without consensus step for miniasm).
+The low quality of the contig sequence is a real problem: quast could confuse a low-quality region misaligned with misassemblies.

 In this blog post, I want to answer the following questions:
 1) how to run quast on long-read uncorrected misassemblies